Dynamic Facility Location under Cumulative Customer Demand: Mathematical Models

 \subsection{Double-Index Formulation}

-We here propose a general formulation that is capable of representing complex accumulation patterns.
-While a formulation based on classical formulation techniques would track the accumulated customer demand at each time period (see Single-Index Formulation in Section \ref{sub:formulation-SI}), the here proposed general formulation relies on pairs $(\ell, t)$ of time periods, $\ell{} < t$, to represent the accumulated demand function $c^{t}_{j} (\boldsymbol{y})$.
-We therefore refer to this formulation as the \textit{Double-Index (DI) Formulation}.
+We propose first a general formulation that is capable of representing complex accumulation patterns.
+While a formulation based on classical formulation techniques would track the accumulated customer demand at each time period (see Single-Index Formulation in Section \ref{sub:formulation-SI}), the proposed general formulation relies on pairs $(\ell, t)$ of time periods, $\ell{} < t$, to represent the accumulated demand function $c^{t}_{j} (\boldsymbol{y})$.
+We therefore refer to this formulation as the \textit{Double-Index Formulation (DIF)}.